findingcue/git-tips/git-code-review.md

 _(feature/masquerading) $ git rebase master_

 ## Merge feature work from local-branch to local-master
+One option is to merge pull-request from the service-site, which will trigger code merge.

-'merge --squash' squashes all the commits into one commit, which is recommended because these commits most likely achieve the same goal.
-If you go with "merge --squash", you need an extra "git commit" and modifying the commit message.
+Alternatively, you can use git command 'merge --squash' that squashes all the commits into one commit, which is recommended because these commits are likely to achieve the same goal.
+If you go with "merge --squash", you need an extra "git commit".

 _ (feature/masquerading) $ git checkout master_